marcelomogrovejo/todo-swiftui/README.md

 * "Scene": Main folder of the app that includes the sections.
 Such as Task, List and Main.
 Each one has the same structure such as View, Model, Presenter, Factory, Router among others.

 # Running the tests
-<p>The ToDoMVP project can be tested using the built-in framework XCTest.<br>
+<p>The ToDoSwiftUI project can be tested using the built-in framework XCTest.<br>
-To start testing the project, you will need to change to the 'TodoMVPTests' target in your Xcode project, and then just run the tests project.</p>
+To start testing the project, you will need to change to the 'ToDoSwiftUITests' target in your Xcode project, and then just run the tests project.</p>

 # Deployment
 Keep in mind that deploying an iOS app to the App Store requires having an Apple Developer account.